-We have foreign operations in The Netherlands, Sweden, China, Portugal, Canada and Mexico, which expose the Company to foreign currency exchange rate fluctuations due to transactions denominated in Euros, Swedish Krona, Chinese Yuan Renminbi, Canadian dollar and Mexican pesos, respectively.
+We have international operations in The Netherlands, Sweden, Germany, China, Portugal, Canada and Mexico, which expose the Company to foreign currency exchange rate fluctuations due to transactions denominated in Euros, Swedish Krona, Chinese Yuan Renminbi, Canadian dollar and Mexican pesos, respectively.
 We continuously evaluate our foreign currency risk and will take action from time to time in order to best mitigate these risks.
-A hypothetical 10% change in the value of the U.S. dollar in relation to our most significant foreign currency exposures would have had an impact of approximately \$7,000 on our 2015 sales.
+A hypothetical 10% change in the value of the U.S. dollar in relation to our most significant foreign currency exposures would have had an impact of approximately \$10,000 and \$7,000 on our 2016 and 2015 sales, respectively.
 This amount is not indicative of the hypothetical net earnings impact due to partially offsetting impacts on cost of sales and operating expenses in those currencies.
-We estimate that foreign currency exchange rate fluctuations during the year ended December 31, 2015 decreased sales in comparison to 2014 by approximately \$15,400.
+We estimate that foreign currency exchange rate fluctuations during the year ended December 31, 2016 decreased sales in comparison to 2015 by approximately \$400.

 We translate all assets and liabilities of our foreign operations, where the U.S. dollar is not the functional currency, at the period-end exchange rate and translate sales and expenses at the average exchange rates in effect during the period.
 The net effect of these translation adjustments is recorded in the Condensed Consolidated Financial Statements as Comprehensive Income.
-The translation adjustment was a loss of approximately \$4,300 for the year ended

-December 31, 2015 and a loss of \$5,600 for the year ended December 31, 2014.
+The translation adjustment was a loss of approximately \$2,000 for the year ended December 31, 2016 and a loss of \$4,300 for the year ended December 31, 2015.
 Translation adjustments are not adjusted for income taxes as they relate to permanent investments in our foreign subsidiaries.
-Net foreign currency transaction gains and losses included in Other income, net amounted to gains of approximately \$290 and \$490 for 2015 and 2014, respectively.
-A hypothetical 10% change in the value of the U.S. dollar in relation to our most significant foreign currency net assets would have had an impact of approximately \$4,370 on our foreign net assets as of December 31, 2015.
+Net foreign currency transaction gains and losses included in Other income, net amounted to gains of approximately \$30 and \$290 for 2016 and 2015, respectively.
+A hypothetical 10% change in the value of the U.S. dollar in relation to our most significant foreign currency net assets would have had an impact of approximately \$4,700 and \$4,370 on our foreign net assets as of December 31, 2016 and 2015.